Now what do you suppose they’re saying?

 Are they plotting a takeover of the kitchen and all the food within it?
 Should I worry?

 Do you suppose I ever reclaimed my cookbook?
-Yes, I did, and we even managed to make an apple crisp that day, with Cookie’s assistance.
-I’ve included the rest of the photos below, just for fun.
+Yes, I did, and we even managed to make an apple crisp that day, with Cookie’s assistance, as you can see below.

 This photo is sweeter to me now than it was when I took it, and it was darned sweet then; it’s one of the photos I took of Cookie mentoring Mimi during her last year.
 Mimi is clearly intent on taking in everything Cookie has to impart to her.